 Situated in the south of Portugal, Algarve is famous for its five star hotels, green and well maintained golf courses and long sandy beaches that stretch as far as the eye can see, framed by golden and dramatically steep cliffs.
 On thing that is sometimes not as well known to the tourists travelling here is the Atlantic Ocean also offers excellent sport fishing conditions both off-shore and in-shore.

 Closer to shore you can catch Gilt-head seabream, Seabass, Mackerel, Snapper & Scorpion fish.
 While further offshore you can target Blue Shark, Bigeye tuna, Skipjack tuna, Albacore and Marlin.
-The Marlin hotspot from the Algarve is "Picos".
-Between July and November Grander Blue Marlin gather around the massive sea mounts from Picos.
+July is the best month for Bluefin Tuna fishing.
+August, September & October are peak season for marlin fishing in the Algarve.

 Fishing guides often choose to target these fish by bottom fishing or trolling along the coast.
 While bottom fishing you can expect to be kept busy catching Sea Bream, Gilt-head Sea Bream, Sea bass, Mackerel, Grouper, Conger eel, Sole and other smaller fish with natural bait (octopus, squid, sardines, worms, etc).
 You can also catch bigger predators like the Pink dentex, Grouper, large Snapper, Amberjack and Corvina if using live bait.

 The Algarve is a premium Big Game Fishing destination known by fishing gurus all around the world.
 Madeira and the Azores are first class Blue Marlin destinations; but let's not forget that the bill fish and various tuna varieties also frequently visit the waters of the Algarve.
-Situated at an isolating 45 nautical miles from Portimão (Algarve) the Picos Herminios are the HOTSPOT for the complete package of game fish on offer including large Blue Marlin, White Marlin, Swordfish, tuna and shark.
-But, it’s not necessary to go all the way to Picos, most big game fishing trips are done around the canyon 12-14 miles off Faro.
+Situated 45 nautical miles off Portimão (Algarve) the Picos Herminios are a famous hotsport Blue Marlin, White Marlin, Swordfish, tuna and shark.

 This underwater mountain range is located about 36 nautical miles off Olhão and Faro, and is a stronghold location for blue marlin!
 This underwater highland passes from approximately 1000 meters to 260 meters of depth at its southern slope and an equally intimidating 700 meters deep to 260 meters on its northern slope.
 It forms a table at its summit of about 4 nautical miles square.